raspberrypi/style-guide/style-guide.md

 Avoid *man, mankind, manmade, manpower* etc. There are plenty of alternatives.

+## Screenshots
+When screenshotting a window, make sure you are not using dark mode and screenshot the whole desktop, with the mouse cursor not visible unless it is relevant to the screenshot.
+The design team will crop to fit the relevant templates.
+If screenshotting multiple windows, there should be no overlapping.
+(If an author requests overlapping windows for a specific reason, please let the design team know; it can be achieved manually, but should be avoided where possible.)

+Screenshots should always be provided as PNG files.

+If your screenshot requires annotations, do not add these to the screenshot.
+Include the instructions separately, and they will be added in the design process.

 ## Text in images

 If presenting a screenshot of the Terminal, or any other interfaces which don't provide scalable fonts, use a white background and black text for readability.
 Dark mode doesn't work well in printed media.